What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.

 After visiting his brother Glen in New Zealand he was an avid drinker of a good Malborough Savignon Blanc.

-However, since Summer 2024 he would only be able to drink Chardonnay due to how chemo changed his taste buds.
+However, since Summer 2024 he would only be able to drink Chardonnay or IPA due to how chemo changed his taste buds.

 Celebration of Life